|

 the Republic of Somaliland

 The Republic of Somaliland re-asserted its sovereignty in May 1991 after a thirty year union with neighbouring Somalia which culminated in a long civil war and genocidal attacks on the people of Somaliland.
-Somaliland is not a region which has ceded from a country, but is a state, which was, for a brief period in 1960 an independent country known as the STATE OF SOMALILAND but hastily h united voluntarily with another state (Somalia) and then ended that union, albeit unilaterally, in 1991.
-The following documents set out in more detail the case for recognition of the Republic of Somaliland and, in the articles and materials in this page, we provide further relevant information about Somaliland’s statehood, national identity and quest for international recognition.
+Somaliland is not a region which has seceded from a country, but is a state, which was, for a brief period in 1960 an independent country known as the STATE OF SOMALILAND but hastily united voluntarily with another state (Somalia) and then ended that union, albeit unilaterally, in 1991.

 18 MAY 2011: SOMALILAND MARKS THE 20th ANNIVERSARY OF RE-ASSERTING ITS SOVEREIGNTY: